 - Divorce certificate (if requested).

-- Evidence of the family relationship between the CFRP parole applicant and the claimant (who asks for the Cuban relative).
+- Evidence of the family relationship between the CFRP parole applicant and the claimant (who is requesting the Cuban relative).

-- If the main applicant is a sibling, you must present both your birth certificate and that of the claimant.
+- If the primary applicant is a sibling, you must submit both your birth certificate and the claimant’s birth certificate.

-- Certification of criminal records and/or court decisions if the applicant is over 16 years of age.
-The document must have been issued within the six months prior to the date of the interview.
+- Certification of criminal record and/or judicial sentences if the applicant is over 16 years of age.
+The document must have been issued within six months prior to the date of the interview.

 - Medical examination carried out in one of the accredited hospitals for this purpose.
-The medical examination of children under 21 and unmarried should be done as well.
+The medical examination of children under 21 years of age and unmarried must also be done.
 But only if they are summoned to the interview together with the applicant.

 - Affidavit of Financial Support, Form I-134.
-If the applicant applied for the program before February 17, 2015 and if the consular officer requests it.
+If the applicant joined the program before February 17, 2015 and if the consular officer requests it.

-The NVC sends an appointment notice for the interview at the United States Embassy in Havana.
-Both for the main applicant and their relatives included in the I-130 form, if applicable.
+The NVC sends an appointment notice for the interview at the US Embassy in Havana.
+Both for the main applicant and for their relatives included in the I-130 form, if applicable.

-If for reasons of force majeure the applicant cannot attend the scheduled appointment, he or she should contact the Information Unit of the Department of State.
-The email is: [email protected] .
+If for reasons of force majeure the applicant cannot attend the scheduled appointment, they must notify the Information Unit of the Department of State.

+The email is: [email protected]

 Only applicants for immigration parole should attend the interview.
-Lawyers or relatives are not allowed.
+The presence of lawyers or relatives is not allowed.
 Except in cases where the beneficiary:

 - Be a disabled person;

-- A minor under 17 years of age; or
+- A minor under 17 years of age; either

-Only in the following circumstances could the US embassy consider an appointment advance:
+Only in the following circumstances could the US embassy consider moving the appointment forward:

-- The claimant is terminally ill and his death is imminent.
-Medical evidence of the disease must be presented with its respective diagnosis and prognosis.
+- The claimant is terminally ill and death is imminent.
+Medical evidence of the disease must be submitted with its respective diagnosis and prognosis.
 It also applies to CFRP applicants.

 - Minor children in the custody of parents benefiting from immigrant visas, which expire before the minor’s scheduled appointment.
-In this case, you should also send an email to the Information Unit of the Department of State.
+In such a case, you must also send an email to the Information Unit of the Department of State.

-Actually, there is no way to appeal the denial of CP1 (main applicant) and CP3 (Cuban family parole).
+The truth is that there is no provision for appealing the denial of CP1 (main applicant) and CP3 (Cuban family parole).